swellaby/vsts-traffic-monitor/README.md

 # vsts-traffic-monitor README

-Monitors the traffic of a [Visual Studio Team Services][vsts-url] account.
+Provides capabilities that allow you to scan, analyze and montior user traffic of a [Visual Studio Team Services][vsts-url] account.

 <img src="docs/images/TravisCI-Mascot-2.png" width="25" height="25" /> [![Travis CI Badge][travis-ci-build-status-badge]][travis-ci-url]
 [![Coveralls Badge][coveralls-badge]][coveralls-url]
 [![Sonar Quality Gate Badge][sonar-quality-gate-badge]][sonar-url] [![VSTS Badge][supercharge-vsts-badge]][vsts-url]

+## Use Cases
+- Monitor which IP Addresses your users are using to access your VSTS account(s)

+## How to Use
+The capabilities are currently exposed as:
+- A build/release task for VSTS

+Future:
+- Docker image
+- Express.js API
+- VSTS Hub

+## Contributing
+Pull requests are happily accepted!
+Check the [contributing guidelines][contributingmd] for more info on PRs, opening an Issue, and developing/building the application.

 Initially created by this [swell generator][parent-generator-url]!

 [parent-generator-url]: https://github.com/swellaby/generator-swell